ohnogaurav/ohnogaurav/README.md

 ### 🚀 About Me

-I'm pursuing a **B.Tech in Computer Science Engineering** at Lovely Professional University and actively building skills through real-world projects and problem-solving.

-My focus areas include:
+I'm a Computer Science Engineering student with a strong interest in **backend development, data science, and machine learning**.
+I work primarily with Python and enjoy building systems that are not just functional — but scalable, maintainable, and deployable.

+My learning approach is simple:
+**Build → Break → Fix → Improve.**

+I'm currently focused on:

-- Backend development (Python, Flask)
+- Backend development using **Python, Flask**
-- Automation (Selenium, scripting, system tooling)
-- Data Structures & Algorithms
-- Cloud & scalable systems
+- **Machine Learning & Data Science** workflows

-I believe in learning by doing — improving through iteration, not theory alone.
+- **Generative AI applications** and automation
+- Deploying solutions on **AWS Cloud**
+- Writing clean, modular, and reproducible code

 📫 Email: **gauravatwork17@gmail.com**